 What are the risk factors for gallbladder cancer?

 In the United States, gallbladder cancer occurs more than twice as often in women.
-Gallstones and gallbladder inflammation are the 2 important risk factors for gallbladder cancer and are also much more common in women than men.
+Gallstones and gallbladder inflammation are important risk factors for gallbladder cancer and are also much more common in women than men.

 Ethnicity and geography

 Choledochal cysts are bile-filled sacs that are connected to the common bile duct, the tube that carries bile from the liver and gallbladder to the small intestine.
 (Choledochal means having to do with the common bile duct.)
-The cysts can grow over time and may contain as much as 1 to 2 quarts of bile.
-The cells lining the sac often have areas of pre-cancerous changes, which increase a person's risk for developing gallbladder cancer.
+The cysts can grow large over time and may contain as much as 1 to 2 quarts of bile.
+The cells lining the sac often have areas of pre-cancerous changes, which increase a person’s risk for gallbladder cancer.

 Abnormalities of the bile ducts